 Consumers can obtain household goods in many different ways.
 Some people purchase items outright with cash, others use retail financing or credit cards, and some choose a rent-to-own (RTO) transaction.

 While these options may appear similar on the surface, they operate in fundamentally different ways.
-The most important distinction is that rent-to-own is a Lease-to-Own agreement, not a credit-based loan.
+The most important distinction is that rent-to-own is a lease, not a credit-based loan.

 Understanding this difference helps explain why consumers choose different purchasing methods depending on their needs, financial situation, and preferences.